Quantum many-body theory

 We are presently investigating:

-the dynamics of ultracold atoms in an optical trap, as a means to engineer collective behavior for better clock precision, by means of quantum dynamics libraries such as QuTip.
+the dynamics of ultracold atoms in an optical cavity, as a means to generate entanglement for better precision in quantum metrology, by means of computational libraries such as QuTiP, mean-field approaches such as cumulant expansion, and novel time-dependent quantum Monte Carlo methods;

-The equation of state of trapped ultracold Fermi and Bose gas mixtures
+the equation of state of trapped ultracold Fermi and Bose gas mixtures;

 Contact: Gianluca Bertaina

-Publications: see here or here
+Full list of publications: see here or here

 PhD students: